clasen/WhisperMix/README.md

   .catch(error => console.error(error));
 ```

+**Note:** Stream transcription is only available for API-based models (OpenAI and Groq).
+Local Whisper models require file input.

 ### ⏱️ Long Audio Processing

 WhisperMix automatically handles long audio files by splitting them into smaller segments if they exceed 15 minutes in duration.
-This process is transparent to the user:
+This process is transparent to the user and works with both API-based and local models:

 The segmented transcriptions are automatically merged into a single result, ensuring a smooth experience when working with content of any length.

-### 🚦 Bottleneck Configuration
+### 🚦 Rate Limiting Configuration

-WhisperMix uses Bottleneck for rate limiting.
+WhisperMix uses Bottleneck for rate limiting API-based models.
 You can configure the Bottleneck settings when initializing WhisperMix:

 ```javascript
 const whisper = new WhisperMix({